 Take, for example, its Analytics products.
 With a funnel report, you can see if there are any “leaks” in your business.
 Here’s a screenshot of what to expect:

-However, KISSmetrics isn’t the cheapest tool on this list.
+Starting at $120/month, KISSmetrics isn’t the cheapest tool on this list.
 Even so, it’s one that you’ll want to think about, as your business gets up and running.

 With a variety of products at your fingertips, the insights you receive will be invaluable to your company’s growth.